a11smiles/devnexus-2017-typescript-breakout/step 7/README.md

 import { IBook } from '../data/interfaces/books';
 ```

+### Instantiate Concrete Class from IoC Container
-Second, change the begining of the class constructor from:
+Change the begining of the class constructor from:
 ```ts
 export class BooksController {